 Barbara is a lifelong outdoors enthusiast who developed a love of open spaces and quiet places from a childhood spent outdoors, actively experiencing public access to amazing landscapes both in the US and abroad.
 After many years in technology (chatbots and web), she began volunteering for Maine Coast Heritage Trust and The Trustees in a variety of ways, including researching fish runs in the Bagaduce watershed and monitoring properties.
 She joined the Massachusetts Land Trust Coalition in late 2018.
-Her special conservation interest is protecting land and coastal areas for all to enjoy and use cooperatively: both the public and those in water-, farm- and forest-based livelihoods.
+Her special conservation interest is protecting land and coastal areas for cooperative use and enjoyment: both the public and those in water-, farm- and forest-based livelihoods.
 Barbara enjoys hiking, sailing, skiing, traveling, and simply being outside.

 Matthew Safford, Communications Coordinator